damonYuan/Redux/README.md

 ## Cons
 - Adding one action for one state will impact all the other states.
 - Switch-case is still required before calling the handler function inside the action if Even-Driven design is used by the system.
+- Needs to understand which action/handler method to call at each step.

 # Redux